Cheapest Health Insurance in Arizona: Affordable Plans for 2026

 Most Affordable Arizona Health Insurance by Metal Level

-For 40-year-olds in Arizona, Antidote Health offers the most affordable Catastrophic coverage at $353 monthly and Expanded Bronze at $429.
-UnitedHealthcare leads Bronze at $541 per month, while Oscar offers the cheapest Silver at $522 monthly and Gold at $566 with a $2,025 deductible.
+For 40-year-olds in Arizona, Antidote Health provides the most affordable Catastrophic coverage at $353 monthly and Expanded Bronze at $429.
+UnitedHealthcare leads Bronze at $541 per month, while Oscar has the cheapest Silver at $522 monthly and Gold at $566 with a $2,025 deductible.
 Arizona has no Platinum tier plans.

 CatastrophicAntidote Health Plan Of Arizona, Inc.$353$4,234$10,600$10,600